 - Humble Hero: The tension of the story comes from the fact that hero truly doesn't believe he can make the shot.

 - Improbable Aiming Skills: Tell's skill with a crossbow is his most famous attribute.

 - Kneel Before Zod: The famous William Telling incident all started because Tell refused to bow before Gessler's hat on a pole.

-- Mountain Man: Tell is generally depicted as embodying this image wholeheartedly, Badass Beard and all.
+- Mountain Man: Tell is generally depicted as embodying this image wholeheartedly, beard and all.

 - Offing the Offspring: That likely would've happened if William resp.
 Wilhelm wouldn't have been that good of a shot.